goldbackednews/goldbackednews/_posts/2023-08-11-Julian-Sands-Discovery.md

 ---
-title: Unveiling the Final Moments: Julian Sands' Disappearance and Discovery on Mt.
+title: Unveiling the Final Moments - Julian Sands' Disappearance and Discovery on Mt.
 Baldy
 subhed: Months after the disappearance, hikers unveil the heart-wrenching details of finding the 'Warlock' actor's remains.
 author: Donna Teetree
 author-title: Staff Writer